Oracle Licensing

 Microsoft, another major player in the enterprise software market, offers a licensing model that differs from Oracle’s in several key aspects:

-- Server/Client Access License (CAL): Microsoft often uses a Server/CAL licensing model, where customers purchase a license for each server running the software and a CAL for each user or device accessing the server.
+1. Server/Client Access License (CAL): Microsoft often uses a Server/Client Access License (CAL licensing model, where customers purchase a license for each server running the software and a CAL for each user or device accessing the server.

-- Core-Based Licensing: For some products, like SQL Server, Microsoft uses a core-based licensing model similar to Oracle’s Processor metric.
+2. Core-Based Licensing: For certain products, such as SQL Server, Microsoft employs a core-based licensing model similar to Oracle’s Processor metric.
 However, Microsoft’s model does not use a core factor table, making it simpler to calculate the required licenses.

 Compared to Oracle, Microsoft’s licensing model is generally considered more straightforward and easier to understand.